 Jasmine’s Tip: Do all the things you wished you could have done when you were crazy busy!
 Go visit your bestie (COVID compliant obvs), sell that pile of clothes on Depop or just chill the F out and read THAT book that has been sitting on your bookshelf collecting dust.
-Doing these things now before you plough into fulltime work or interning will make you feel rejuvenated and ready for the next stage of your life ...
+Do these things now before you plough into fulltime work or interning so you feel rejuvenated and ready for the next stage of your life ...

 Jasmine’s Tip: Fabbbb tip Ellie!
 Whatever your specialism is, have a browse of the job descriptions for ALL the levels of the role from intern to senior.
-The more you understand the better and you can apply for those roles with a whole plethora of info.
+The more you understand the better.
 Hop on to LinkedIn and start connecting with the employees that fall into those levels at your fave brands.
 Ellie had some INSANE traction with a brand by reaching out on LinkedIn.
 Check out the video here.

 In the months after you finish your degree, you’ll find that everyone goes in different directions, whether it be moving home, moving out, or that one person who starts moving mad and gets their dream job straight away.
 We live in a society rife in comparison culture so it’s normal to feel like you’re not doing enough but learning to trust in your own journey will help you gain confidence in your convictions and celebrate your own victories.

 Ellie’s Tip: I always congratulate people who are doing great things, swallowing my (mild) envy and lifting someone else up helps me to move away from comparisons and start celebrating individual achievements – including my own!